isiko1/hangout/README.md

 My Profile:
 The user profile is only available once the user has logged in and registered on the app.
 Once registered and entering the *My Profile*, the user is presented with their details at the top, delivery details directly below and and a schedule of their orders directly adjacent.
+The user also has the option to attach a profile picture to their information at the bottom of the page.

 Login:
 As time is of the essence, which is a main concept and by-product of this app, the user is left to choose at which stage they would like to login and therefore are left to peruse the website at their leisure.
 However, they are reminded to login at the point of purchase.
 This ensures accurate customer and payment details.